I just had to reach behind me and grab something here.

 This is funny.

-The red and black shirts on the front it says Vicum.
+The red and black shirts, on the front, it says Vickum.

-The red and black shirts, the text says Vicom on the front in an apparent reference to the Aggies slogan Gigom was created by a tech student who was trying to sell them before Saturday's game in Lubbock.
+The red and black shirts, the text says Vicum on the front in an apparent reference to the Aggie's slogan, Gigam, was created by a tech student who was trying to sell them before Saturday's game in Lubbock.

-The back of the shirt shows a football player wearing a number six uh seven Vic jersey holding a rope with an image of the mascot of the of the uh Texas AM team at the end of a noose.
+The back of the shirt shows a football player wearing a number six seven Vic jersey, holding a rope with an image of the mascot of the Texas AM team at the end of a noose.

-Anyway, Tex uh tech officials announced that the fraternity that sold the shirts was suspended temporarily will face judicial review for allegedly violating the solicitation section of the student's code of conduct.
+Vic anyway, tech officials announced that the fraternity that sold the shirts was suspended temporarily, will face judicial review for allegedly violating the solicitation section of the students' code of conduct.

 School said it wouldn't allow the sale on campus of items that are derogatory, inflammatory, insensitive, or in such bad taste.